galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/key-principles.md

 <details><summary>Make tests easy to debug</summary>

 - Use the logger via the `@Logger` annotation to pepper the run log with test state, possibly logging variables pertinent to the running test.
 This will help align the run log and the test class when analysing a problem.
 There is an example of this annotation in the SimBank <a href="/docs/running-simbank-tests/provisioned-account-credit-tests" target="_blank">`ProvisionedAccountCreditTest`</a> example.
-- When your test encounters an error, use the logger to be explicitly about the type of error encountered.
+- When your test encounters an error, use the logger to be explicit about the type of error encountered.
 Messages such as `Did not see the expected result` are far less useful than `Expected to see message-A but actually saw message-B`.
 - Use the Stored Artifact facility to save test material that will help you to diagnose test failures when tests are running in an unsupervised manner.
 It is annoying when the rerun of a test works flawlessly, but you know perfectly well that there is still a bug in there somewhere.
 - The Stored Artifact facility can flag particularly interesting information.
 Use it in failure scenarios to raise engineers' attention to the key failure-causing output.
   </details>